clearhaus/gateway-api-docs/source/index.html.md

 ##### Method: `token`

-Mastercard and Visa supply and require different sets of parameters for MDES and VTS transactions.
+Mastercard and Visa supply and require different sets of parameters for MDES and VTS transactions, respectively.
 Only one scheme can be used for a given authorization.

 <dl class="dl-vertical">
   <dt>